SyncopatedStudio/.github/profile/README.md

-# :musical_score:	Syncopated Studio
+# :keyboard: Syncopated Studio :musical_score:

-Intended for Musicians, Composers, Audio Engineers and Tinkerers alike for life cycle maintenance of an audio production environment that uses Linux as a base operating system.
+Intended for Musicians, Progammers, Composers, Engineers and Tinkerers alike for the configuration and maintenance of a collective studio that focuses on Audio Production.

-# Configuration Management
+## Configuration Management

 Ansible tied together with Bash and Ruby

-# Packages
+## Software

 A selection of well designed FOSS applications